-New Zealand’s distinctive culture enriches our lives”
+New Zealand’s distinctive culture enriches our lives

 Māori culture makes New Zealand unique in a globalised world and is central to our sense of place, identifying us as a nation.
-Active support for, protection of the diversity of Māori culture, and participation in distinct Te Ao Māori activity – based on strong partnerships between Māori and the Crown – will ensure this fundamental feature of New Zealand culture flourishes.
+Active participation by Māori in distinct te ao Māori activity, will ensure Māori culture is protected and flourishes.

 How we use the word “culture”

 The Ministry uses the word “culture” in a broad way to include Māori culture and the cultures of all New Zealanders.
 When we refer to culture we see it as including arts, heritage, broadcasting, and sport and recreation.